sanderk92/kotlin-document-validator/README.md

 ## Property accessors

-Property accessors allow us to structure our validator and perform constraint checks on specific properties:
+Property accessors allow us to structure our `Validator` and perform constraint checks on specific properties:

 #### All properties